TritonDataCenter/rfd/rfd/0174/README.md

 vdevs and use iscsi to access the remote disks in the other shrimps to construct the complete 3x10 raidz2 zpool.

-The `makos` would be paired up so they monitor the other `mako` in a pair.
+The `makos` would be "chained" together so they monitor the previous `mako` in the chain.
+Each machine is both its own active `mako` and a passive machine for the previous machine in the chain.
+This means that if a shrimp goes down, the next shrimp will have to perform as two active `makos`.
+To be specific, node1 is the pasive machine for node0, node2 is the passive machine for node1, and so on, until we wrap around to node0 which is the passive machine for node9.
+Using this chain means that if two machines in the rack are down, then at worst only one storage server is unavailable.

-Each machine is both its own active `mako` and a passive machine for the other.
-This means that if a shrimp goes down, the other shrimp will have to perform as two active `makos`.
-We would have to determine if there is enough performance on the shrimps to run in this way, although it would only be a temporary situation and we would want to actively revert back to normal as soon as the other shrimp recovered.
+We would have to determine if there is enough performance on the shrimps to run two active makos, although it would only be a temporary situation and we would want to actively revert back to normal as soon as the other shrimp recovered.

 As discussed earlier, if a shrimp goes down, all three top-level vdevs in each `mako` in the rack would have one disk faulted.
-The storage group can have two shrimps down without any data loss, however if both shrimps in an availability pair are down, then data would be unavailable.
-This is no different than any other active/passive configuration if both machines are down.
+The storage group can have two shrimps down without any data loss, however if two consecutive shrimps in the availability chain are down, then data in the zpool on the first shrimp would be unavailable.
+If two non-consecutive shrimps in the availability chain are down, then all data is still available.
+This is similar to other active/passive configurations, except we can withstand two machines being down, with no loss of availablity, in more cases.

 In this configuration there are 24 data disks, 6 parity disks, and 2 system disks (since we don't have separate `mako` machines), so the storage efficiency